 4. Size of the Solar Panel System

-As a rule of thumb, the bigger your solar panel is, the more electricity you will generate.
-The best way to determine your size requirement is by calculating your electricity needs.
+As a rule of thumb, the bigger your solar panel, the more electricity you generate.
+Calculating your electricity needs is the best way to determine your size requirement.

-If you’re on a space crunch, monocrystalline panels are the best choice for you.
+Monocrystalline panels are your best choice if you’re on a space crunch.
 These panels are highly efficient and require comparatively fewer panels to generate energy.

 How to Pick the Best Solar Panels